ayushhdesai/ImageProcessor/Assignment 4/README.md

 The application allows us to run the image processing in both the ways :

 1) Input from a file:(step-by-step guide)

 - Open Main.java
 - Click on dropdown besides run button.
 - Click on edit configuration
 - The prompt will open where you can select "Add new run configuration..."
 - Name it anything (for clarity "Main with args")
-- Under Build & Run fill the Main class as "Main" and Program Arguments as "/the path to the txt file" Example ("C:/Users/Ayush/OneDrive/Desktop/ProgramDesignParadigm/output.txt"), put it in quotes
+- Under Build & Run fill the Main class as "Main" and Program Arguments as "/the path to the txt file"
+  Example ("C:/Users/Ayush/OneDrive/Desktop/ProgramDesignParadigm/output.txt"), put it in quotes
 - Click on Apply
 - Click Ok
 - Now run the program using the run button and all the commands in the txt file will run.
 - Make sure the input and the ouput path of the image in the txt file commands is set according to your file locations.
 - Finally, open the location which you set in the txt file to look at the new images formed.

 2) Input as command Line Argument:

 - You need to add a new configure the same as above, just this time leave the Program Argument Empty.
 - Now click Apply and click Ok and run the file.
 - The interactive mode will start running and now you can put in script commands on the command line.
 - You can review the output.txt file provided to copy paste the commands.

 Example :

 - load "image/path" loadImg
 - sepia loadImg load_sepia
-- save "output_path/sepia.jpg" image1_sepia
+- save "output_path/sepia.jpg" load_sepia

 # Test Image

 The image in use is clicked by us and we give legal rights to the professor amd the teaching assistant to use it for testing purpose.